 The AIMTech group employs naturalistic observation techniques, activity theoretic modelling and its understanding of organizations towards the design of such systems and services.
 Examples of our work include: the design of mobile decision support services to assist immediate action in the Fire and Rescue service and the police; mobile learning services to provide emergency workers with the opportunity to access educational content at their workplaces.

-Although developed as a psychological theory in the Soviet Union from the 1930s onwards, Activity Theory is now used extensively in the West in fields such as human-computer interaction, information systems development and work studies.
+Although developed as a psychological theory in the Soviet Union from the 1930s onwards, Activity Theory is now used extensively in the West in fields such as:

 The holistic view of information systems that results from the contextualization of technology applications brings to light contradictions, disturbances and tensions in the entire activity system, which, if dealt with effectively, can significantly improve the processes of system design, development and implementation.